MTHFR: Secret Enzyme With A Huge Impact

-Science has only recently identified a common gene mutation that’s a silent driver of many common ailments of which the public is mostly unaware.
-Many physicians are just now becoming educated the importance of this enzyme’s impact on health.
-Once thought to effect 3 – 5% of the population, improved testing methods finds the MTHFR mutation is currently estimated up to 30-50% people depending on ethnicity.
+Science has only recently identified a common gene mutation that’s a silent driver of many common ailments of which, the public is mostly unaware.
+Many physicians are still not aware or testing for this importance enzyme’s presence in our body.
+The MTHFR gene mutation was once thought to effect 3 – 5% of the population.
+As as a result of improved testing methods we now find the MTHFR mutation is currently estimated to impact 30-50% people depending on ethnicity.
 This enzyme has a profound influence over everything from hormone regulation to body toxin removal and numerous nutritional deficiencies.1

 We have combed the latest research to provide you, the reader, with the most comprehensive and easy to understand summary of what is necessary to know concerning the MTHFR gene.